citp/privacy-policy-historical/m/mi/mim/mimecast.com.md

 ### Safe Harbor

-Mimecast has certified its participation, and compliance with, the U.S. Department of Commerce Safe Harbor framework regarding the transfer of personal information from European Union member countries to the United States.
+Mimecast has certified its participation, and compliance with, the U.S. Department of Commerce Safe Harbor framework regarding the transfer of personal information from European Union member countries, or Switzerland,  to the United States.
 The principles of Safe Harbor compliance are notice, choice, onward transfer, security, data integrity, access and enforcement.
 Additional information about the Safe Harbor principles and certification process can be found at www.export.gov/safeharbor.

 ### Contacting us